contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

    - Easily monitor the status using the table
    - Get the average of each room's data with variance.

+*4.* Future directions:

+    As more data becomes available, we can build many dashboards to accommodate various needs as we move forward. keeping the processed data online in a database.
+In relation to the end findings, we can put up a notice system in the unlikely case that any values go above the specified threshold.

 Dashboard Generation Developer Guide
 ####################################